 - business deals

-Any endorsement from me will be centered upon the specific project, time period, and circumstance of us working together.
+Any endorsement from me will be based upon the specific project, time period, and circumstance of us working together.
 Honesty and transparency matter a great deal to me, not to mention credibility and trust -- none of which I take lightly.

 Due to the large volume of email pitches I receive, I am unable to respond to every message.